MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 > Alternate Flows:
 >
 > - Blank space empty.
-> - Failed due to lack of document.
+> - Failed due to lack of documents.
 > - Failed due to unprecised/no instance.

 **Postconditions**: